TimoSavi/ceif/docs/building.md

-## Build from source
+## Building from Source
-GNU autotools and gcc are required to build ceif.
+GNU Autotools and GCC are required to build `ceif`.

-Clone from github and then:
+Clone from GitHub and run:

     cd ceif
     autoreconf -is